kchitap/London/README.md

 - <header> for the webpage title because the text inside acts as a heading for the whole website
+- <section> for each distinct area of the page such as content blocks because they are different sections of the page.
+I used sections for all of them because they represent sections of the F or Z layouts
+- <h1> For the text of the header because it is the main heading for the website
+- <nav> for the navigation between pages so that if the user does want to go back they can

 ### Index page

 - <div> For the image in the center because it is different than the outer 4 sections and is not one of the Z layout focal points
-- <h1> For the text of the header because it is the main heading for the website
-- <nav> for the navigation between pages so that if the user does want to go back they can
 - <h2> Is used because it is the heading for the content in its section but is under the main site heading
 - <p> is used because it is a paragraph of text under